kanav22/gym_project/README.md

 Jetpack Compose: We leveraged Jetpack Compose for faster UI development, enabling rapid prototyping and efficient design iterations.

-Dependency Injection: Dependency Injection was implemented for improved maintainability, testability, and code modularity.
+Dependency Injection: Dependency Injection with HILT was implemented for improved maintainability, testability, and code modularity.

 Future Enhancements (With More Time):